hunffy/hunffy/README.md

-I like soccer, so I have good tenacity and stamina.
+I think stamina and patience are important for developers.
-So my goal is to be a developer who develops patiently and funly.
+So I have been playing football as a hobby in order to have good stamina and perseverance. ⚽

 ### 💻 Skills